r-hub/actions/setup-r-openbsd/README.md

 ## Inputs

-* `relase`: OpenBSD release to use.
+* `release`: OpenBSD release to use.
 Default is '7.6'.
 See https://github.com/vmactions/openbsd-vm#5-select-release for the list of supported releases.